 Due to technological advances, such solutions have significantly evolved from what EDI was 10 to 15 years ago.
 They are much more diversified and enable companies to integrate with a wide range of trading partners, regardless of protocols, formats, applications, or systems in use.

 As a rule, such solutions are built on top of cloud platforms and allow using pre-built adapters, connectors, and integration templates to onboard new partners way faster than with EDI VAN or point-to-point integrations.
+Learn more about the benefits cloud EDI solutions provide.

 Such solutions can often be provided as a fully managed data integration service, which means you do not need to have an IT team to manage and maintain your integrations.
 Instead, a vendor will take care of all your integration tasks on your behalf.
 As a rule, such vendors have integration teams possessing all the required skills and expertise to help you with your integrations.